slimphp/Slim-Website/docs/v4/objects/routing.md

 });
 ```

 Note that the second parameter is a callback.
-You could specify a Class (which need a `__invoke()` implementation) instead of a Closure.
+You could specify a Class which implementes the `__invoke()` method instead of a Closure.
 You can then do the mapping somewhere else:

 ```php
 $app->any('/user', 'MyRestfulController');